saicha124/DiabetesPredictionCopy4/replit.md

 ```
 Changelog:
+- July 3, 2025.
+Fixed UnboundLocalError in Performance Comparison tab by ensuring all variables are properly initialized with default values
+- July 3, 2025.
+Fixed "No distribution data to save" issue by ensuring medical facility distribution data is properly stored in session state after training setup
 - June 26, 2025.
 Successfully completed migration from Replit Agent to standard Replit environment with enhanced medical facility distribution system
 - June 26, 2025.
 Added save/load functionality for medical facility distributions with file upload support and persistent data configuration
 - June 26, 2025.
 Enhanced MedicalFacilityDistribution class with caching system to ensure consistent data distribution across different configurations